 If you’re a seller, carrying back a note on your house may seem risky.
 In reality, properly structuring the contract can make it safe.
 It’s critical to use an attorney or state-approved contracts from your local Realtor.
 Then, get the buyer’s written consent to pull their credit report, just as the banks would do.
 Look for several years of on-time payments and make sure there are no red flags like excessive debt or past charge-offs or foreclosures.

 Though the terms of the carry back are negotiable, as a seller you want to get as much of a down payment and as high of an interest rate as possible.
-The reason it is so important to get a high down payment, such as 10 or 20 percent, is that depending on what type of loan you originally took out to buy the property, transferring the title may trigger the due-on-sale clause.
+The reason it is so important to get a high down payment, such as 10% or 20%, is that depending on what type of loan you originally took out to buy the property, transferring the title may trigger the due-on-sale clause.

 The due-on-sale clause states that once title is transferred, you must pay the remainder of the loan in full.
 If you have lived in the property long enough to build some equity and you get a good down payment, you may be able to pay the remainder of the loan in full.
 This is an important calculation to figure before carrying back the note.